 Affordable options like the BlueDriver or KOBRA work over Wi-Fi or Bluetooth and sync/share data to your phone.
 These require some sort of companion app to share and relay information.
 These apps have become extremely useful with real-time information, temps, check engine lights, and more over the years.
 Some even stay in your car permanently and will alert your phone of potential problems.

 - Torque Pro: This is probably the best overall option in terms of features, but the interface could use an update.
 It’s available for iOS or Android.

 - OBD Fusion: Another excellent option is Fusion, which works on phones or tablets, enabling users to get plenty of information on a single display.
 It even works on the Apple Watch if you want to get fancy.
 It’s available for iOS or Android.

 Keep in mind that these apps often cost a few dollars, too, on top of the scanner itself.
 Scanners like the FIXD brand have their own app, but for others, give these feature-rich apps a try.

 The best overall option in terms of price/performance is from INNOVA.
 Not only will this read codes, but it also offers live data, battery or alternator testing, a built-in color screen, and even the ability to do “active testing.”
 This means you can make changes to your system on the handheld and push the changes live to your vehicle.
 Most scanners don’t offer such a feature, especially at this price, making it a great option for everyone.
 Just be careful with some of those advanced features unless you know exactly what you’re doing.
 Otherwise, you could damage your vehicle.

-INNOVA 6100P ABS SRS OBD2 Scanner Live Data, Car Code Reader Diagnostic Scan Tool with Oil Reset / Battery Charging System Test/ Full OBD II/ Repair Solutions 2 APP
+INNOVA 6100P OBD2 Scanner ABS SRS Transmission, Car Code Reader Diagnostic Scan Tool with Oil Reset /Battery & Alternator Test /Full OBD II /Live Data /Repair Solutions 2 APP

 The Innova 6100p is one of the best overall OBD2 scanners you can buy.